peyrona/mingle/README.md

  **What licence has Mingle?**

-> Everything is Open Source (available under the Apache License 2.0): the language itself, the MSP specifications, all the source code and even the documentation (2 books created under the Creative Commons license).
+> Everything is Open Source (available under the Apache License 2.0): the language itself, the MSP specifications, all the source code and even the documentation (2 books created under the Creative Commons license): one about Mingle and the other about _Une_.
 So, everyone can use and distribute it for free (no charges, never, for nothing).

  **What about the logo?**